Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds

 Overall, the mixture momentum equation obtained by summing~\ref{eq:dt_up,eq:dt_uf2} does not correspond to a Newtonian fluid.
 This non-Newtonian behaviour arises from the Stokes contribution of the second moment, the inertial contribution of the first moment, and, to a lesser extent, the inertial contribution of the second moment.
-In the averaged momentum equation of the continuous phase~\eqref{eq:dt_uf2}, it is the divergence of the stress tensor that governs the dynamics.
-Accordingly, the first moment contributes through the terms $\rho_f \mathbf{U}_r \mathbf{U}_r \cdot \nabla \phi$ and $\rho_f \phi \nabla \cdot (\mathbf{U}_r \mathbf{U}_r)$.
-Therefore, in situations where strong gradients of the volume fraction or pronounced spatial variations in $\mathbf{U}_r$ are present-as is the case, for instance, in flows near a wall \citep{cox1971suspended}-these stress contributions may play an important role.
-Although as discussed previously for the vertical channel flow their physical relevance needs to be carefully examined.
+These stresses lead to non-Newtonian behaviour for two distinct reasons.
+First, the terms proportional to $\textbf{U}_r$ can arise independently of the mixture velocity $\textbf U$.
+For instance, in one-dimensional sedimentation where $\textbf{U}=0$ everywhere, stresses are still generated due to droplet settling, since $\textbf{U}_r \propto \textbf{g}$.
+This behaviour is non-Newtonian and is rooted in the two-phase flow nature of the present study.
+Second, the dyadic terms $\textbf{U}_r \textbf{U}_r$ and $(\textbf{U}_r \cdot \textbf{U}_r)\bm\delta$ imply that the first moment of momentum contributes to normal stress differences in the momentum equation of the continuous phase.
+This should not be confused with classical non-Newtonian shear-thickening or shear-thinning constitutive laws, which are fundamentally different, as the inertial stress identified here does not depend on the shear rate.